A literary reportage by Michael Gleich

 Michael Gleich, born in 1960, grew up in

-Berlin and works as a journalist, book author and
+Berlin and works as a journalist, author and presenter.

 practicing meditator.